 The safe option is to go with Helm, as it has been around for a while and has proven itself, not to mention the support of some serious players behind its continuing development.
 Terraform is improving rapidly, however, and can do a lot of the heavy lifting for you.

 The debate is likely to rage on for a while, but what cannot be disputed is the popularity of Kubernetes, and the value it can add to any organization.
-The great news is that with some simple integrations, there are tools available that can take Kubernetes to a whole new level.
+The great news is that with some simple integrations, there are configuration management tools available that can take Kubernetes to a whole new level.
 Coralogix can be integrated into Kubernetes logs with a pre-set image so that you can take advantage of everything the platform has to offer: including mapping software flows, automatically detecting production problems, delivering pinpoint insights and providing top-level visibility.